Magnetotransport in overdoped La$_{2-x}$Sr$_x$CuO$_4$: Effect of anisotropic scattering: RESULTS

 where $R_{1,2}$ and $\rho_{1,2}$ are Hall coefficient and resistivity for the two bands, respectively.
 As long as $R_1+R_2>0$, which is clearly true for $x<x_{\rm vhs}$ since both $R_{1}$ and $R_{2}$ are positive, $R_H$ drops with $B$.
 While for $x>x_{\rm vhs}$, the hole-like segment is much larger than electron-like one in our range $x<0.4$, so we still have $R_1+R_2>0$.
 This qualitative picture of the initial drop of $R_H$ in $B$ is consistent with our numerical results shown in Fig.~\ref{fig:rh-lambda}(a).
 The quadratic dependence at small $B$ is dictated by time-reversal symmetry, and is also correctly reproduced in Fig.~\ref{fig:rh-lambda}(b).
 Therefore, the initial drop of $R_H$ in $B$ is a universal feature in our doping range ($0.16<x<0.4$) on both sides of the VHS.
 Furthermore, by comparing the results of $\alpha=0$ and $\alpha=0.8$, see Fig.~\ref{fig:rh-lambda}, the anisotropic scattering is found to make a steeper initial drop (at finite but small $B$), in better agreement with the experiments \cite{Balakirev2009,Collignon2017}.

 We now consider the temperature dependence of $R_H$.
-We fit the experimental data of $R_H$ \cite{Tsukada2006}, shown as the dots in Fig.~\ref{fig:rh-T}(a), to obtain the $T$-dependence of $\alpha$, shown as dots in Fig.~\ref{fig:rh-T}(b).
+The experimental data of $R_H$ \cite{Tsukada2006} in unit of $a^2c/e$ are shown as dots in Fig.~\ref{fig:rh-T}(a), where $a=3.8{\rm\AA}$ and $c=6.6{\rm \AA}$ are lattice constants of LSCO \cite{Horio2018} and $e$ is the electron charge.
+For each temperature and doping, we tune the anisotropy ratio $\alpha$ to fit the experimental data of $R_H$.
+The fitted results of $\alpha$ are shown as dots in Fig.~\ref{fig:rh-T}(b).
+At high temperature, we cannot fit the experimental data within a reasonable range $\alpha\in[0,1]$, which are represented by open circles.

 To understand the temperature dependence in $R_H$ as well as in $\alpha$, we assume the isotropic part, $\Gamma_s$, receives Fermi-liquid correction from electron-electron interactions.
 It therefore decreases as the temperature is lowered.
 On the other hand, the anisotropic part, $\Gamma_d$, is caused by apical oxygen vacancies, hence is independent of the temperature.
-Therefore, the scattering anisotry $\alpha=\Gamma_d/(\Gamma_d+\Gamma_s)$ is expected to increase as the temperature is lowered.
+Therefore, the scattering anisotropy $\alpha=\Gamma_d/(\Gamma_d+\Gamma_s)$ is expected to increase as the temperature is lowered.
 As a result, the hole-like contribution to $R_H$ from nodal quasiparticles becomes larger relatively.
 This provides a mechanism for the upturn of $R_H$ as the temperature is lowered.
-To see how this scenario works, we assume $\Gamma_s=\Gamma_{s0}+gT^2$ to fit the symbols in both panels.
-The results are presented as solid lines.
-We observe fair agreement between the dots and the solid lines at low temperatures.
-The inset of Fig.~\ref{fig:rh-T}(b) plots $\Gamma_s/\Gamma_d$ versus $T$ in the case of $x=0.32$.
-The $T^2$-dependence at low temperatures is transparent.
-We notice that the $T$-dependence of $\alpha$ has been pointed out in Refs.\cite{narduzzo2008violation,grissonnanche2021linear}.
-On the other hand, the upturn of $R_H$ becomes even more significant upon underdoping \cite{Hwang1994,Tsukada2006}, where the mechanism should go beyond the Fermi liquid picture because of the emergence of the pseudogap.